mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 ## <a name="anchor-4A"></a> Step 4A: Choose and apply a learning algorithm (Logistic Regression)

-Since this example is a binary classification problem, we decide to use two different classification models to solve this problem and compare their results.
+In order to experience different Machine Learning models via MRS, we decide to implement two models to solve this binary classification problem and compare their results.

 The first model we build is a Logistic Regression model using the `rxLogit()` function.
 Since the formula `dot(.)` expansion is currently not supported, we need to build the formula between `ArrDel15` and other independent variables as below.
 ```